Ten Steps to Prevent Ministry Burnout

 Guilt can be powerful.
 However, when it comes to ministry, it’s the wrong motivator.
 Guilt is effective in the short term because it causes us to seek the approval of others, including God.
 But guilt leads to resentment.
 Ministry that flows from the wellspring of gratitude encourages both us and the people we serve.

-SEE ALSO: Ten Years of Burnout
+SEE ALSO: What I Learned from 10 Years of Burnout

 “Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe” (Hebrews 12:28 ESV).